colindembovsky/webapp-linux-letsencrypt-auto-renew/README.md

 # Azure Webapp for Linux LetsEncrypt Auto Renew

+> Note: At present, I have tested the certificate registration, but not yet the renewal.
+Use at your own risk!

 ## Problem Statement
 It is critical to secure web applications - and [LetsEncrypt](https://letsencrypt.org/) offers free certificates.
 However, these certificates have a 90 day expiration date, meaning you have to renew them every 90 days.